 4. Black-Headed Grosbeak (Pheucticus melanocephalus)

-The Black-headed Grosbeak (Pheucticus melanocephalus) is a beautiful bird species found in western North America.
+The Black-headed Grosbeak (Pheucticus melanocephalus) is a beautiful bird species in western North America.

 As the name suggests, the male Black-headed Grosbeak features a striking black head, back, and wings, contrasting with its warm, vibrant orange beak.
 This colour combination creates a visually appealing and distinctive appearance.